CurtainUp

 Candida

-Jayne Atkinson and Michael Gill (Photo: Kevin Sprague)
+Jayne Atkinson and Michel Gill (Photo: Kevin Sprague)

 Despite the large cadre of enthusiasts to insure one or another Shaw production playing somewhere at all times, Shaw is often accused of talkiness that gives his plays the flavor of debates.
 The Berkshire Theatre Festival's apt revival of Candida (it was part of the first season of the venerable Festival's first season 80 years ago) does not totally escape that not uncommon "all talk and no play"a complaint.
 Yet, thanks to the Festival's handsome staged, well acted production, this more than a century old domestic comedy falling within the rubrik of Shaw's pleasant plays, manages to remain remarkably fresh, relevant and entertaining.